 Alcoholic hepatitis is a severe liver condition, but recent advances in medical research and UC-MSC+ stem cell therapy offer patients a viable alternative to traditional treatments and liver transplants.
 Stem cell therapy holds significant promise for regenerating damaged liver tissue and improving long-term outcomes for individuals with this challenging disease.
 As research progresses and our understanding deepens, stem cell therapy may emerge as a transformative treatment option, offering new hope for individuals battling alcoholic hepatitis and potentially revolutionizing the way we approach liver disease treatment.
 The potential to not only manage symptoms but to reverse liver damage and restore function makes stem cell therapy an incredibly promising avenue for the future of AH treatment.

-Due to the varying degrees of existing liver damage and the current stage, all potential patients must provide recent medical documents and recent liver radiology scans for review.
+Given the varying degrees of existing liver damage and the current stage, all potential patients must provide recent medical records and liver imaging scans for review.
 Isolated and enhanced liver stem cell therapy can be administered in multiple ways to reduce severe systemic and liver inflammation, thereby restoring liver health.

 The Regeneration Center treatment for Alcoholic Hepatitis & Alcoholic liver disease with stem cells is an outpatient procedure that will require 10-12 days in Bangkok.
 After the treatment evaluation, a detailed medical plan will be provided.
-It will include specifics regarding the medical treatment, the exact length of stay needed, and the total costs for our treatment.
+It will include details on the medical treatment, the required length of stay, and the total cost of our treatment.
 To learn more, please contact us today.

 [1] ^Wakabayashi M, McKetin R, Banwell C, Yiengprugsawan V, Kelly M, Seubsman SA, Iso H, Sleigh A; Thai Cohort Study Team.
 Alcohol consumption patterns in Thailand and their relationship with non-communicable disease.
 BMC Public Health.
 2015 Dec 24;15:1297. doi: 10.1186/s12889-015-2662-9.
 PMID: 26704520; PMCID: PMC4690366.